+A hematoma is a localized mass of blood that is confined within an organ or tissue.
 An aural hematoma is a collection of blood, either fresh or clotted, within the pinna (ear flap).
 When a hematoma is present, the pinna will appear very thick and spongy.
 The swelling may involve the entire pinna or it may involve only one area of the ear.

 What follow-up treatment is needed?

-Drainage tubes or bandages may be removed by your veterinarian after three to fourteen days.
-In some cases, there may be one or more drainage holes from the drain or incision, which will be left to heal by scar tissue.
-The sutures may be removed after 2 weeks if the ear is completely healed; in severe cases, some or all of the sutures may be left in place for up to two weeks longer.
+Drainage tubes or bandages may be removed by your veterinarian after 3-14 days.
+There may be one or more drainage holes from the drain or incision, which will be left to heal by scar tissue.
+The sutures may be removed after two weeks if the ear is completely healed; in severe cases, some or all of the sutures may be left in place for up to two weeks longer.

-If left untreated, the hematoma may be slowly reabsorbed, but the associated inflammation damages the surrounding ear tissues and resulting in a distorted, cauliflower-shaped ear.
-Aural hematomas are very painful, and for humane reasons they should be treated.
+If left untreated, the hematoma may slowly be reabsorbed, but the associated inflammation will cause damage to the surrounding ear tissues resulting in a distorted, cauliflower-shaped ear that could obstruct the ear canal.
+The longer the hematoma is left untreated the greater the likelihood of permanent damage and disfigurement.
+Aural hematomas are very painful and, for an affected cat’s welfare, should be treated promptly.